Noi Noi’s Pi Mai Lao

 Ideation: Visuals

 After several revisions and critiques of the text, I moved on to the visual aspect of the book, character design, and color palette.
 I started by sketching out how I wanted Noi Noi and her grandmother to look and then came up with a contrasting color palette.
-To emphasize Noi Noi’s youthful appearance, I made her have a plump and round figure with big eyes.
+To emphasize Noi Noi’s youthful appearance, I made her have a soft, rounded figure with big eyes.
 In contrast, her grandmother was slim with narrow eyes.

 In terms of color palette, I gave Noi Noi more pastels than her grandmother’s darker colors which are also muted.
 Rather than choose vibrant colors, I decided on muted tones because I wanted them to be more warming to the eyes rather than striking.
-After developing my two main characters, I went on to do sketches of pages and was assisted by a close friend who also shares my Lao culture, Gina Rattanakone.
-The following images are page sketches by both Gina and I, Gina made five-page skeletons and helped with background art for three-page spreads.
+After developing my two main characters, I went on to do sketches of pages.
+I was assisted by Gina Rattanakone, a close friend who also shares my Lao heritage.
+Gina contributed five page skeletons and helped with background art for three page spreads.

 Sketches